sdiehl/wiwinwlh/tutorial.md

 other languages as a result of being the synthesis of input from industrial and academic users.
 GHC allows the core language itself to be extended with a vast range of opt-in flags which change the semantics of the language on a per-module or per-project basis.
-While this does add a lot of complexity at first, it adds a level of power and flexibility for the language to evolve at a pace that is unrivaled in the programming language design.
+While this does add a lot of complexity at first, it also adds a level of power and flexibility for the language to evolve at a pace that is unrivaled in the broader space of programming language design.

 Classes
 --------

-It's important to distinguish between different classes of language
+It's important to distinguish between different classes of GHC language
 extensions: *general* and *specialized*.

-The inherent problem with classifying the extensions into the general and specialized categories is that it's a subjective classification.
-Haskellers who do type system research will have a very different interpretation of Haskell than people who do web programming.
-We will use the following classifications:
+The inherent problem with classifying extensions into general and specialized categories is that it's a subjective classification.
+Haskellers who do theorem proving research will have a very different interpretation of Haskell than people who do web programming.
+Thus, we will use the following classifications:

 * *Benign* implies both that importing the extension won't change the semantics of the module if not used and that enabling it makes it no easier to shoot